PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Our travelling man turned around.
 He could see the two were still there, he was behind them.
 The cow did face him however.

 He took a few steps towards them.
 They were silent.
-He stopped slightly too far away from them; giving them adequate space.
-With a polite cough he introduced his presence.
+He stopped a little too far away; giving them adequate space.
+He introduced himself with a polite cough.
 They turned around.
-The man bowed slightly, moderately spread his hands as a gesture of openness.
+The man bowed slightly, moderately spreading his hands as a gesture of openness.

 “Greetings.” he said smiling shyly, more shyly than his snappy clothes and confident posture would suggest.